Food Waste Reduction

 - Make a list before you go

-- Shop with specific meals in mind
+- Shop with a meal plan in mind

 - Buy the funny-looking produce — often no one else does and they go to waste